sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 > So how did I, someone who is reasonably secure, have his cell phone disabled, his PayPal account compromised, and a few hundred dollars withdrawn from his bank account?

 It sounds like what happened is an attacker got AT&T to port his phone number to the attacker's phone.
-Then the attacker reset Williams' PayPal password via an SMS recovery.
+Then the attacker reset Williams' PayPal password via an **SMS password recovery**.

 > You're likely wondering how my cell phone being compromised leads to my PayPal account being compromised?
 All you need to reset a PayPal password is an email address and a phone number to accept the verification code.